-When the PC Camera application is run the LED indicator to the left of the camera will be illuminated (see 2 Figure 1 - 2 on page 1 - 6).
+When the PC Camera application is run the LED indicator to the left of the camera will be illuminated.
 Note that you need to use the Camera app in Windows to take pictures and capture video.
 Use the Fn + F10 key combination (see "Function/Hot Key Indicators" on page 1 - 11) to toggle power to the PC Camera module.